Back to all courses

 BTEC

-This course is perfect for those who enjoy performing!
-It is an extremely practical course where you will be expected to be confident performing in front of others.
-This course is the equivalent of
+This course is perfect for students who enjoy playing music!
+It is an extremely practical course where you will be expected to be confident performing in-front of and working along side other

 A Level